abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 28: January 29, 2018

+**Today's Progress**: Continued intermediate FCC algorithm challenges.

+**Thoughts:**  Still stuck on the Smallest Common Multiple challenge - was able to write through code that makes sense, but it isn't solving all of the test cases.
+Hmmm.
+Going to look at the recommended Eucildean algorithm tomorrow with a fresh brain.

+**Link to work:** n/a

 ### Day 27: January 28, 2018

 **Today's Progress**: Continued intermediate FCC algorithm challenges.